NoorKhzaimiah/AssemblyCodes-/README.md

 # AssemblyCodes
-This file inclued codes in assembly that  :
+This file include codes in assembly that  :

 # 1
 PRINT STRING(HELLO WORLD)